A gap year is a time to further your career plans—to think, save money, learn new skills, and discover new interests.

 - Identify your weakest transferable skill and enrol in a course to improve it.

 - Join 1 online network that can further your career.
-Each month, set a target of adding “x” number of people to your network that can help you in your career.
+Each month, set a target of adding “x” number of people who can help you to your network.

 - Volunteer with a charitable organization.

 - As you travel, observe how others your age earn a living in different cities, provinces, and countries.
 Write it down in a personal career journal and review your notes in the final 3 months of your gap year.